This post has been updated with new links and refreshed content.

 But for all intents and purposes, the terms are pretty much interchangeable.

-The more important thing to remember is that only 2%, yeah 2%, of shoppers will convert on their first visit to a website.
+The more important thing to remember is that only 2% of shoppers will convert on their first visit to a website.
+(Yes, you read that right — just two percent!)
 So this means that the other 98% are bouncing, and leaves without converting/buying.

-And that’s why remarketing is so important.
-Whatever you decide to call it.
+And that’s why remarketing, or whatever you decide to call it, is so important.

 So now that we know what we’re dealing with, let’s take a look at why it may not be working for your campaigns.